OpenWaterFoundation/owf-data-co-dola-district-boundaries/workflow/dataset-details.md

 ## Overview ##

-This dataset contains GeoJSON polygon features for Colorado Department of Local Affairs (DOLA) boundaries that are relevant to water, including:
+This dataset contains GeoJSON polygon features for Colorado Department of Local Affairs (DOLA) district boundaries that are relevant to water, including:

 * fire protection districts